tivrama/EmordnilaPalindrome/_PRESS-RELEASE.md

   > Is it a palindrome?
 Just tim bus it on Emordnilapp.

 ## How to Get Started ##
-  > Di on cntrl f on the main page to see if it is there.
+  > Do a cntrl f on the main page to see if your palindrome is there.
 If not, go to the tim bus page and tim bus you entry.
 If it is a palindrome, then your entry will appear on the main page.
 Thanks for contributing!

 ## Customer Quote ##
   > "Race fast safe car!"

 ## Closing and Call to Action ##
   > Try to break this app!
 See just how long a palinrome has to be, before we just can't take it amymore!

+## Tasks list ##
+	> Set up the environment
+	> First work on front end.
+Get it working.
+Palindrome tests will be done on front end.
+	> Send entries to server.
+	> Enter entries onto server.